 In this blog, learn about the history of the excavations, and discover the internationally-significant Silchester Collection kept and displayed at Reading Museum today.

-The majority of objects in the Silchester Collection at Reading Museum came from excavations directed by the Revd James G. Joyce from 1864 to 1878 and by the Society of Antiquaries from 1890 to 1909, and are now displayed in the Silchester Gallery, Silchester Annexe and the Atrium.
+The majority of objects in the Silchester Collection at Reading Museum came from excavations directed by the Reverend James G. Joyce from 1864 to 1878 and by the Society of Antiquaries from 1890 to 1909.
+Today, they are displayed in the Silchester Gallery, Silchester Annexe and the Atrium.

 The Society of Antiquaries uncovered the whole area within the wall of the Roman town, about 40 hectares.
 This revealed a regular street grid and building foundations, as the excavations illustrated all aspects of town life: personal, social, religious, commercial, and official.
 The range and variety of items that were discovered range from hundreds of pieces of complete Roman pottery vessels to iconic objects like the majestic Silchester Eagle, which inspired the creation of the widely-beloved children's book The Eagle of the Ninth by Rosemary Sutcliff.
 The Silchester Collection is the most important collection from a Roman town in Britain and is consulted widely by scholars both in Britain and aboard.

 Reverend Joyce meticulously recorded his work in a three-volume journal, which is now in the Reading Museum collection.

 The early excavations at Silchester were meticulously documented across more than 600 photographs, which today are kept at Reading Museum.
 These include the official site photographs and more casual snapshots, often with personal comments on the back.
 Most images are of the Society of Antiquaries excavations, but twenty-seven depict earlier investigations by Joyce.
 These photographs are an invaluable pictorial record of how these 19th century excavations were both undertaken and managed.